Freelance Business Expenses: 39+ Things You Can Claim

 To claim your business expenses as a freelancer, you’ll first need to track your expenses over the course of the tax year.
 You can use accounting software for this, or you can do it manually using a spreadsheet.
 Alternatively, you could hire an accountant to help with this as well.

-When you do your tax return, there is a section where you can add information about your business expenses.
+When you do your tax return, there’s a section where you can add information about your business expenses.
 The tax authorities may ask you to either simply add your total expenses or an itemized list, depending on your circumstances.

 When it comes to anything tax-related, it’s a good idea to get professional advice relevant to your circumstances.
 There is a lot to gain and lose come tax time if you do things right or wrong, so I really recommend learning as much as you can.
 After all, running a freelance business is partly about the freelancing, but also partly about the business itself!